aodin/sol/README.md

 }
 ```

-If you'd prefer to have the query panic on error, you can create a panicky version of the connection.
+If you'd prefer to have queries panic on error, you can create a panicky version of the connection:

 ```go
 panicky := conn.PanicOnError()
 panicky.Query(Users.Create())
 ```

 Transactions are started with `Begin` and include the standard methods `Rollback` and `Commit`.
-There is also a `Close` method which will rollback the transaction unless `IsSuccessful` is called.
+There is also a `Close` method which will rollback the transaction unless `IsSuccessful` is called:

 ```go
 tx, _ := conn.PanicOnError().Begin()